HiDannyZ/CRUD-Device-Driver/README.md

 ## What was in the block of data?

 <img src="Images/Image2.png" width="700">

+The ordering convention of memory used in the block of data was Big Endian.

 The 64-bit block stressed proper allocation of bytes location